mckennapsean/dissertation/content/02-background.md

 engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
 Together, these
 approaches can complement and enrich a design process.
 Furthermore, we reflect on the role and use of human-centered design methods throughout visualization design.
+Lastly, we relate these design processes to ones for development and software engineering, within the context of building data visualization systems.
+Specifically, agile methodologies are a popular approach in software engineering processes which start to combine engineering and creative approaches together.
-Lastly, we relate these design processes to ones for development, specifically agile approaches, within the context of building data visualization systems.
-In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a novice might make, supporting both an engineering and creative approach to visualization design.
+In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a novice might make, supporting both an engineering and creative approach for teaching this process to novice visualization designers.

 <!-- \sm{TODO add a few figures from presentations? if needed?} -->